 View places to see, stay, and eat

 The proof of that energy is all around.
-During the monthly First Friday nighttime arts party, thousands of people head to galleries, open studios, and outdoor music stages, while on second Saturdays a similar crowd shows up for the Vegas Streats Festival, a mashup of food trucks, local bands, and gonzo touches like a pro wrestling showcase.
+During the monthly First Friday nighttime arts party, thousands of people head to galleries, open studios, and outdoor music stages.
 At Container Park—a shop-eat-play complex made of tricked-out shipping containers—the mantis looms above the corner of Fremont and South Seventh Streets, inviting folks to chow down on ribs at Big Ern’s BBQ.
 Even the Fremont Street Experience, the five-block sound-and-light show that has been the area’s biggest draw, added SlotZilla, a 12-story zip line.

 Who needs casinos when the culture is high wattage?
 In the new downtown you can catch a ballet at the Smith Center; sip a latte and buy classic vinyl at the Beat Coffeehouse & Records; or check out Emergency Arts, a medical clinic turned exhibition space.
 The Mob Museum, in a renovated 1933 federal building, houses the bullet-pocked brick wall from Chicago’s notorious St. Valentine’s Day Massacre.
 A guided tour of the Neon Museum—with a visitor center that began life as the motel La Concha’s lobby in 1961—tells a bit of Sin City history through nearly 150 vintage Vegas signs.
 And the weekly Downtown 3rd Farmers Market, held indoors year-round, presents stalls of local honey, pistachios, fresh greens, flowers, and prepared foods.